This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-- When the display reads "Hot", add ONIONS, CARROTS, CELERY, and GARLIC; sauté a few minutes until slightly tender, stirring as needed.
+- Add ONIONS, CARROTS, CELERY, and GARLIC.
+Sauté a few minutes until softened, stirring as needed to build flavor.

-- Serve warm.
-Garnish options: lemon zest, fresh parsley, croutons, or grated Parmesan cheese.
+- Serve warm with optional toppings like lemon zest, parsley, croutons, or Parmesan.

-- Refrigerate in an airtight container up to 5 days or freeze up to 3 months (longer if vacuum-sealed).
+- To store, cool completely and refrigerate up to 5 days or freeze up to 3 months.

 Equipment